Paul Bell (footballer): Family

 The son of John Thomas Bell (1880–1943), and Ada Barbara Bell (1878–1938), née Wilson, Alfred William Paul Bell was born at Shepparton on 12 April 1914.
-He married Beatrice "Rannie" Alcorn (1915–) on 16 September 1937.
+He married Beatrice "Rannie" Alcorn (born 1915 – died ?) on 16 September 1937.
 They had two daughters, Beverley, and Judith.

 Education

-He attended Shepparton High School; as did Beatrice Alcorn.
+He attended Shepparton High School; as did his wife.

 Football

 Bell initially played with the Lemnos Football Club in the Goulburn Valley Second Eighteens Football Association (GVSEFA) in 1933 and then won the 1934 – GVSEFA Best & Fairest award / N. Gribble Cup.
-Bell then moved across to play in the stronger Goulburn Valley Football League with the Shepparton Football Club in 1935.
+Bell then moved across to play in the stronger Goulburn Valley Football Netball League with the Shepparton Football Club in 1935.

 Having tried out with Richmond two years earlier, he was cleared from Shepparton to St Kilda in June 1937.
 He travelled to and from Shepparton, rather than living in Melbourne, and he played 15 senior games with St Kilda over two seasons (1937 and 1938).

+Athletics

+Bell had a sensational New Year's Day at the 1938 Shepparton Sports Carnival, winning three different races, including the 130 yards Shepparton Gift.